rethinkdb/horizon/cli/README.md

 This serves the directory and supplies all the tooling needed for serving a Horizon web application.

 *Note:* `hz serve` will be configured by options in the following order of least to highest precedence:

 ```
-environment variables < config file (`.hzconfig`) < command-line flags
+environment variables < config file (`.hz/config.toml`) < command-line flags
 ```

 ##### Available options